This post may contain affiliate links. Read the full disclosure

 Wander through the Old Town

-A few of the most popular temples (and ones you cannot miss) include Wat Chedi Luang, Wat Phra Sing and Wat Chiang Man.
+A few of the most popular temples (and ones you cannot miss) include Wat Chedi Luang, Wat Phra Singh, Wat Suan Dok and Wat Chiang Man are all highly recommended.

 Wat Chedi Luang is a large temple made from brick, sporting elephants at its corners and serpents guarding the temple.